<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Interesting and Unique Things to Do in Arlington, Virginia

-Arlington, Virginia, has plenty to offer any military member considering the county for their next PCS, especially if you’re looking for a quick commute to the Pentagon, Joint Base Meyer Henderson Hall, and even Fort Belvoir.
+Arlington, Virginia, has plenty to offer any military member considering the county for their next PCS, especially if you’re looking for a quick commute to the Pentagon, Joint Base Meyer-Henderson Hall, and even Fort Belvoir.
 But the commute isn’t the only thing people love about living in Arlington.
 Take a look at some of the area's most recent accolades:

-• #1 Best Cities to Live in America by niche.com, 2020
+• #4 Best Cities to Live in America, Niche, 2025

 If you think Arlington must have plenty to offer to win all of these rankings, you’d be right.
 There is so much to see and do!
-Newcomers are usually overwhelmed by the choices, not just in Arlington but in nearby Washington, D.C., and throughout Northern Virginia.
+Newcomers are usually overwhelmed by the choices, not just in Arlington but in nearby Washington, DC, and throughout Northern Virginia.

-Traditional Things to Do in Arlington
+Traditional Things to Do

 Arlington National Cemetery

 When most people think of Arlington, Virginia, they likely think of Arlington National Cemetery.
 It’s the most visited site in the county, with more than three million visitors each year.
-The site is the final resting place for over 400,000 active duty service members, veterans, and their families, some dating back to the Civil War.
+The site is the final resting place for over 400,000 active-duty service members, veterans, and their families, some dating back to the Civil War.
 More than 3,000 ceremonies and memorial services are performed here each year.

 Netherlands Carillon